 Expensive Balanced Armature Earphones Example

-The Sony IER-Z1R (link to compare prices on B&H Photo/Video and Amazon) balanced armature in-ear monitors have a price point of about $1700.
+The Sony IER-Z1R (link to check the price at B&H Photo/Video) balanced armature in-ear monitors have a price point of about $1700.

 These in-ear monitors actually utilize an HD hybrid driver system (2 dynamic/1 balanced armature).
 They feature a refined-phase structure, along with the sonic purity of a 4.4mm balanced audio connection.